rwaltenberg/deck-of-cards/README.md

-# Intricately Front-End Challenge
+# Deck of cards

-A solution to the challenge by Rodrigo Waltenberg
+A simple Vue 2 app with routing and state management

 ## Project setup
 ```